 As you can see from the list above, it's nothing that's gonna' break the bank.

-If you look closely at the Headlight Switch connector, you'll see that the letters A-H are molded on the top row, and that letters J-S are molded onto the bottom row.
-I'll be using these same letters for the circuit descriptions (photo 2 of 2 shows the location of the letters on the connector).
+If you look closely at the headlight switch connector, you'll see that the letters A-H are molded on the top row, and that letters J-S are molded onto the bottom row.
+I'll be using these same letters for the circuit descriptions.

 |Headlight Dimmer Switch Pin outs|